Codearella/solrcoresearch/README.md

 SetupMovies.bat
 movies.csv
 ~~~~
 2. Double-click on SetupMovies.bat.
-This file will create a new collection, configure fields, and index in the data from the movies.csv file.
+This will create a new collection, configure fields, and index in the data from the movies.csv file.
 3. To verify that the data was successfully processed, open http://localhost:8983/solr/#/movies/query and press the "Execute Query" button.
 JSON records should be returned and the numFound value should indicate that 45403 records were found.

 ## Run the SolrCoreSearch web app: